Kopernicus/Kopernicus/README.md

 ﻿Kopernicus
 ==============================
-March 20, 2021
+March 22, 2021
 * Created by: BryceSchroeder and Teknoman117 (aka.
 Nathaniel R. Lewis)
 * Actively maintained by: Prestja and R-T-B.
 * Formerly maintained by: Thomas P., NathanKell and KillAshley
 * Additional Content by: Democat3457, Gravitasi, aftokino, KCreator, Padishar, Kragrathea, OvenProofMars, zengei, MrHappyFace, Sigma88, Majiir (CompatibilityChecker)
 * Much thanks to Sarbian for ModuleManager and ModularFlightIntegrator

-New in this latest version (release-37):
+New in this latest version (release-38):

 1.)
-Scatter optimizations and bugfixes.
-They now run pretty dang close to stock performance.
+Yet more landscatter optimizations and bugfixes.

 2.)
-Because of the new scatter centric performance, the scatter culler is disabled (it now costs more performance to run than the performance it gains, so what is the point?).
-The Kopernicus_config.cfg commands for it are furthermore no longer obeyed, but may be left intact without harm.
+Restored the distance culler with a default cull distance of 5000m, because large rescales need it.

 Known Bugs: